stripe-ruby-mock/stripe-ruby-mock/README.md

 ## Mocking Errors

 Tired of manually inputting fake credit card numbers to test against errors?
-Tire no longer!
+Tire no more!

 ```ruby
 it "mocks a declined card error" do